bloom-works/organ-donation-reform/09_tissues.md

 these issues be addressed for the sake of patient safety and public trust in the system.

-### Differences between organ and tissue procurement {#differences-between-organ-and-tissue-procurement}
+### Differences between organ and tissue procurement

 - **Biological differences:** The difference between organs and tissues is, in the words of one expert we spoke to, that “organs are vascularized and have a